Azure/azure-powershell/src/Resources/Resources/help/New-AzPolicyAssignment.md

 ```

 ### -AssignIdentity
 Generate and assign an Azure Active Directory Identity for this policy assignment.
 The identity will be used when executing deployments for 'deployIfNotExists' and 'modify' policies.
 Location is required when assigning an identity.
+Permissions must be granted to the identity using New-AzRoleAssignment after the identity is created.

 ```yaml
 Type: System.Management.Automation.SwitchParameter